oleng/hugo_github/content/blog/user-security-short-guide.md

 > ##### Disclaimers:
 > **This is not a comprehensive list**.
 Complete security practice includes everything from user actions, hardwares, network, softwares, attack theories & methods, time frame period &etc, in other word _NOT_ short or simple.
-> I am not a professional security, do not trust easily.
+> I am not a professional security, do not trust my words or anyone easily.
 AFAIK as of today these are valid, re-evaluation in the future is necessary.
 > Critiques, inputs and questions are welcome.

 ##### TL;DR & take aways:
+- If you're need to cover the basics, please read this compilation of basic guidelines [^1] first.
-- Use password manager, recommended: Bitwarden, 1Password, avoid LastPass!
+- Use password manager, active popular open source softwares with strong enncryption methods are better.
+My recommendation: Bitwarden, 1Password, avoid LastPass!
-- Activate MFA **everywhere**, use Yubikey if possible, if not use Authy to avoid getting locked in by a single device.
+- Activate MFA **everywhere**, use Yubikey if possible, otherwise use Authy to avoid getting locked in by a single device.
 - SMS is not secure!
 - Avoid giving away sensitive informations.
+- Use Adblock softwares.
-- Develop security awareness and make a habit of secure practices.
+- Develop security awareness, [threat model](https://ssd.eff.org/en/glossary/threat-model), and make a habit of secure practices.

 &nbsp;&nbsp;&nbsp;&nbsp;